-Total amount of monetary losses as a result of legal proceedings associated with marketing and communication of insurance product-related information to new and returning customers
+Total amount of monetary losses due to legal proceedings associated with marketing and communication of insurance product-related information to new and returning customers

-In accordance with Securities and Exchange Commission ("SEC") requirements, Arch discloses all material legal proceedings, other than ordinary routine litigation incidental to the business, in its annual reports on Form 10-K and quarterly reports on Form 10-Q. In 2022, legal proceedings and/or monetary losses, if any, associated with marketing and communication of insurance product-related information to new and returning customers were immaterial.
-See Item 3, page 58 of our 2022 Annual Report.
+In compliance with the regulations set forth by the Securities and Exchange Commission ("SEC"), Arch discloses all material legal proceedings, other than ordinary routine litigation incidental to the business, in its annual reports on Form 10-K and quarterly reports on Form 10-Q. In 2023, legal proceedings and/or monetary losses, if any, associated with marketing and communication of insurance productrelated information to new and returning customers were not material and, accordingly, have not been disclosed in our Form 10-K. See Item 3, page 61 of our 2023 Annual Report.